-The chip is embedded in epoxy, which completely encapsulates the whole Integrated Circuit (IC).
-Only micro-wires connecting to the faceplate penetrate the epoxy,
+The chip is embedded in epoxy, which completely encapsulates the whole Integrated Circuit (IC) (see Figure 1).
+Only micro-wires connecting to the faceplate penetrate the epoxy, connecting to the faceplate interface of the module.
+Attempts to tamper with the module result in damage to the epoxy, the chip package, or faceplate (scratches, chips, dents, etc.).